 Business Organizations and Activities, Employment Compliance, Immigration, Liquor and Administrative Licensing

-Newton J. Chu is a Director of the Hawaii Island office for Torkildson, Katz, Moore, Hetherington & Harris, Attorneys at Law.
+Newton J. Chu is a Director of the Hawaii Island office for Torkildson, Katz, Hetherington, Harris & Knorek, Attorneys at Law.
 His practice includes general corporate law, employment law, administrative licensing and immigration law on all islands.
-Mr. Chu’s clients include retailers, resorts, restaurants, scientific institutions, private schools, and non-profit organizations.
+Mr. Chu's clients include retailers, resorts, restaurants, scientific institutions, private schools, and non-profit organizations.

 Throughout his career, Mr. Chu has received accolades for his meticulous attention to detail and effective negotiating skills on behalf of clients.
-A fellow attorney praised Chu on LinkedIn for being “a first rate lawyer.”
+A fellow attorney praised Chu on LinkedIn for being "a first rate lawyer."
 Mr. Chu also received an "excellent rating" from Martindale-Hubbel, as well as a five-star rating on the website for “business law” and “immigration and naturalization” law.

 Many businesses and corporations in particular rely on Mr. Chu's knowledge and experience when drafting or revising a legally-binding business agreement, or when they need prompt assistance on employment and licensing issues throughout the state.

 In addition to his work at the firm, Mr. Chu frequently serves as a lecturer on a variety of legal topics involving employment and immigration law.
 He has also authored or co-authored several handbooks related to similar legal matters.
 Mr. Chu is an active member of the community, serving on the board of directors and in other executive positions for several organizations throughout Hawaii.